Doublevil/scbspeedrun/tech/CableCart.md

 Here, the hand of The Disassembler moves over the cable while we are hooked, which makes the physics engine react in an interesting way, moving Cable Boy around at very high speeds, which means we get to zip through the wall.

-We can do similar (but useless) cable clips with the moving platforms in the AY levels, or with the pistons in the AX levels, although they're not part of the any% route.
+We can do similar cable clips with the moving platforms in the AY levels, or with the pistons in the AX levels.

 ## Quirks